 An easy way to keep them charged in a pleasure craft is to install an on-board automatic charger.
 Look for a low power unit that turns on and off automatically.
 Both Bass Pro Shops and Cabela’s sell these units, and for less than half the price of a damaged battery, you can keep it charged at all times.

-Page 2 of 2 - Lead-acid batteries should be checked at least once a month to make sure they have the appropriate water level.
+Lead-acid batteries should be checked at least once a month to make sure they have the appropriate water level.
 If water is needed, always use distilled water, never tap or lake water.
 Impurities will destroy a battery in a short time.

 Some boat batteries are almost impossible to refill because of their location.
 A flashlight, mechanic’s mirror, and a homemade filler tube can make the job much easier.
 Purchase a few feet of clear plastic tubing and a fuel-line squeeze bulb and splice the bulb into the tubing.
 Then put the siphon end into a gallon jug of distilled water, the other end into each battery cell and pump.